stastnypremysl/lsql-csv/README.md

 The expressions use mainly the classical `awk` style of expressions.
 You can use here operators `OPERATOR` keywords `>`, `<`, `<=`, `>=`, `==`, `||`, `&&`, `+`, `-`, `*`, `/`...

+Wildcards and brace expansion expressions are not evaluated inside the arithmetic expression.

 #### Select blocks
 Select blocks are referred in the grammar description as `SELECT_BLOCK`.